YudaiFurukawa/Investment-and-Trading/README.md

 _(approx. 3-5 pages)_

 ### Data Preprocessing
-As discussed, the dataset needs to be modified in order to predict % change of S&P Composite price with a return horizon of 1 year (named snp_changes).
+As discussed, the dataset needs to be nomalized in order to predict % change of S&P Composite price with a return horizon of 1 year (named snp_changes).
 Therefore, I conducted following modification on the dataset.

-1. As the project is focusing on predicting % change of nominal S&P Composite price, factors with real values are removed.
+1. Removed factors with real values as the project is focusing on predicting % change of nominal S&P Composite price.
-2. In order to see the relationship of changes of 1 yeare S&P Composite price and other factors, a dataset called snp_changes is created which shows 1 year change of each factor.
+2. Created a dataset called snp_changes which shows 1 year change of each factor in order to see the relationship of changes of 1 yeare S&P Composite price and other factors.
 3. Added a target factor "y" which is 12 months forward return of S&P Composite.
 4. Added following factors that seem to be have influence on the prediction.
     * The real value of PE Ratio as the ratio is considered as a good indicator predict return.